random-parts/Team-Sports-RSVP/README.md

 **Install options (pick one):**

 - Use the link above to install the add-on from the chrome webstore
-- Use [node-google-apps-script](https://www.npmjs.com/package/node-google-apps-script) to add the script to google drive
+- Fork/Clone this repo and use [node-google-apps-script](https://www.npmjs.com/package/node-google-apps-script) to add the script to your Google Apps Script project
 - Copy & paste the script into a new Google Apps Script file

 **Set-up a new season sheet:**